ni/nimi-python/docs/niscope/class.rst

                        seconds
                     -  **channel**-channel name this waveform was acquired from
                     -  **record**-record number of this waveform
-                    -  **samples**—floating point array of samples.
-Length will be of actual samples acquired
                     -  **gain**—the gain factor of the given channel; useful for scaling binary data with the following formula: